|1912||(May) Italian troops occupy Rhodes.|

 did not want to cause embarrassment to the Italian Communist Party by adopting a vindictive

-A sign of this benevolent attitude was the decision by the United Nations to move to Rome F.A.O.
-(Food and Agriculture Organization), one of its main agencies.
+A sign of this benevolent attitude was the decision by the United Nations to move F.A.O.
+(Food and Agriculture Organization), one of its main agencies to Rome.
 At the time Italy was not a member of the United Nations and so the event had a special relevance in showing the country was "coming of age" after the tutelage period which followed the war.

-The decision was prompted by the offer by the Italian government of a large building near Circo Massimo, initially meant to house the Ministry of Colonies.
+The decision was prompted by the offer by the Italian government of a large building which was initially meant to house the Ministry of Colonies.